 Instructions

-- Add about two tablespoons of extra virgin olive oil to a heavy skillet-- cast iron is perfect.
+- Add about two tablespoons of extra virgin olive oil to a heavy skillet, such as cast iron.
 Heat to medium and add the chopped onion.
-Fry until translucent and just starting to color (about 10 minutes).
+Fry until translucent and starting to color, about 10 minutes.

 - Add the garlic paste and dried cayenne peppers and sauté for about a minute.

 - Season the hake with salt and dredge in flour.
-Fry in a pan of hot olive oil (it should be as hot as possible without smoking to allow for a good sear).
-You don't ned to fully cook the filets if they're thick-- just make sure to sear well on both sides.
+Fry the fish until browned in a pan of hot olive oil, then flip and brown on the other side.
+You don't need to fully cook the filets if they're thick.

-- Add the fish to the cider sauce, and cook at a slow simmer for another five minutes.
+- Add the fish to the cider sauce, and simmer for another 5 minutes, or until the fish is cooked through.

-- Serve with hearty bread or homemade potatoes, and enjoy with a bottle of Spanish cider from Asturias.
+- Serve the hake with hearty bread or homemade potatoes, and enjoy with a bottle of Spanish cider from Asturias.

 Nutrition